 SAVE IMMEDIATELY TO HARD DRIVE

-YOU ONLY HAVE 24 HOURS BEFORE ALL THE INFORMATION IS DEFINITIVELY DELETED AUTOMATICALLY FROM THE E-CONTRACT FACILITY SERVER
+YOU HAVE 7 DAYS BEFORE ALL THE INFORMATION IS DEFINITIVELY DELETED AUTOMATICALLY FROM THE E-CONTRACT FACILITY SERVER

 NOTE BENE: Contract originals can be printed from the definitive E-Contract and will be accepted as such